-Degree is awarded to the students satisfying the following requirements:
+Degree is awarded to students satisfying the following requirements:

-- i.
-Securing the credits as indicated in the Table 2.1. - ii.
-Should not have any transitional grades (I, W, X, NE, DP)in any of the Hardcore courses. - iii.
-Should have CGPA≥5 at the end of last semester. - iv.
-Should have passed in all the prescribed mandatory courses. - v.
-Should not have any pending disciplinary proceedings. - vi.
-Should not have any dues to the Institute.
+- i) Students should earn prescribed number of credits as indicated in Table 2.1. - ii) Should not have F grade or any transitional grades (I, W, X, NE, DP) in any of the Hard Core Courses. - iii) Should have CGPA ≥ 5 at the end of last semester.
+In case, if the CGPA is less than 5.0 at the end of the B.E. / B.Arch. programme, students are permitted to appear again for SEE in full or part of the previous year theory course/s by rejecting the performance of them (excluding internship, technical seminar, project and laboratories) for any number of times subject to the provision of maximum duration of the programme, to make up the CGPA greater than or equal to 5.00 for the award of degree. - iv) Should have passed in all the prescribed mandatory courses. - v) Should not have any pending disciplinary proceedings. - vi) Should not have dues to the institute